XiaoboMa1/Tic-Tac-Toe/README.md

 - O(k) Win-Detection: Optimized win-checking logic from a naive O(n²) board scan to a targeted O(k) directional check from the last move.
 - In-Memory Caching: A lightweight, stateful cache using a dirty-checking mechanism reduces redundant state calculations.
 - Live Performance Dashboard: Visualizes real-time backend metrics.
-- On-Demand Benchmarking: Triggers a live backend test to compare the performance of the original vs. optimized algorithms, displaying the results directly in the UI.

 ## 🕹️ How to Play